 Many people change jobs simply to obtain health insurance, and will even take a pay cut to do it.
-Of the 91.5% of Americans who have health insurance coverage, more than half (55%) according to 2018 census reports.
+Of the 91.5% of Americans who have health insurance coverage, more than half (55%) get it through their employer according to 2018 census reports.

 Since January 1, 2015, the Affordable Care Act (ACA) has mandated that employers with 50 or more full-time equivalent (FTE) employees must either provide health coverage or pay a tax penalty, commonly referred to as the employer mandate.

 No law directly requires employers to provide health care coverage to their employees (per Nolo).
 Employees do not have the right to demand health care under the ACA and it is perfectly legal for employers of any size to refuse to provide it.

 Companies that do not employ 50 employees on average during the calendar year are not required to offer health care insurance, although many of them do provide health care benefits.
 With health insurance premiums rising 3-5% per year, employers are requiring employees to contribute a larger percentage.

 Changes to how your healthcare benefits are governed fall under the federal Employee Retirement Income Security Act (ERISA) and generally require 60 days’ notice.
 However, there are still circumstances that can cause you to lose health coverage without notice.

 Your employer can change their vacation policy and paid holidays without notice.
 There is no fedreal law that requires employers to offer any vacation time or paid holidays, In all 50 states employers are free to modify their vacation and paid holiday policies with no advance notice, eliminate the benefits completely, and even revoke already-approved time off.